-Books for 1st grade – this list of suggested reading books has been curated and compiled by teachers, home educators and librarians for elementary school students aged 6-7.
+Books for 1st grade.
+This list of suggested reading books has been curated and compiled by teachers, home educators and librarians for elementary school students aged 6-7.
 There is a range of picture books and short single chapter books to suit all abilities, including easy readers and more challenging stories.
-This list of 1st grade reading recommendations include titles by Jon Scieszka, Mal Peet, Mo Willems, Dr. Seuss, and Eleanor Estes.
+This list of 1st grade reading recommendations include titles by Jacqueline Woodson, Jon Scieszka, Mal Peet, Mo Willems, Dr. Seuss, and Eleanor Estes.

 Books for Grade 1 – our recommendations